 We recommend breaking out some strenuous benchmarks once you get the card, to verify it works properly.
 3DMark might suffice, but it's most useful if you have a paid version where you can tell it to loop a test sequence 50 times.
 FurMark is a good torture test, but any demanding 3D game can suffice.
 You'll want to have some other utilities running to check GPU temperatures, fan speeds, and power use.
 In fact, we have a whole article on how to test your graphics card.

 The point is that you want to throw some serious work at the GPU to ensure it runs properly.
 If it doesn't, the sooner you can ask for a refund and return the card, the better.
 You should also check clock speeds and memory speeds.
 If you're only seeing 1500MHz while gaming on an RTX 2070, or your memory runs at a lower speed than it should, something is wrong.
-(You can quickly find the core specs for AMD GPUs and Nvidia GPUs on Wikipedia.)
+See our how to check your graphics card temperature for additional details.

 If you run HWInfo64, MSI Afterburner, or some other utility and log the results, look for a decline in clocks accompanied by a fast ramp in temperatures.
 It's not unusual to see 70–80 degrees Celsius on many GPUs, but anything above 80C tends to be worrisome.
-This does vary by GPU (e.g. AMD's RX Vega cards tended to use more power than competing GPUs), so do some research as well, but we prefer to keep our GPU temperatures in the 70s.
+This does vary by GPU (e.g. AMD's RX Vega cards tended to get hotter than competing GPUs), so do some research as well, but we prefer to keep our GPU temperatures in the 70s or below.

 Final Thoughts on Buying a Used Graphics Card